 Adam is a marketing and PR consultant who has experience working with the world's leading technology brands.

 Adam comes from an agency background and has been involved in multiple award-winning PR campaigns.

 Adam holds a voluntary communications role with the UK's leading personal safety charity and is an alumni member of the mentorship programme for his alma mater, University of Leeds.

-Michelle is a chartered marketer with global management experience across a number of industries.
+Michelle is a marketing specialist with global management experience across a number of industries.
 Through the course of her career she has worked in various capacities with brands such as HBO, Warner Bros., the Competitions and Markets Authority, the United Nations (UN Women), P&G and BNP Paribas.

 She has a speciality in behavioural science and 'nudge' theory, having worked and workshopped with blue-chip brands across employee and customer issues such as gender equality and subconscious bias, changing antisocial public actions and encouraging more sustainable behaviour.

 Conor Cummins is one of the top motorcycle road racers in the world.
 Manx born and bred, he is locally known as ‘Conrod’.
 Conor established Coffee Mann Limited in 2015, and it is now one of the most successful coffee/vending machine suppliers on the Island.

 In 2018 Conor opened his own coffee shop named Conrod’s, based in Parliament Street, Ramsey.
 Conrod’s has proved to be a popular venue with the locals and is the go-to place amongst the visiting biker community.
 He has recently acquired the lease on the Boat House, Mooragh Park and is the process of refurbishing it into a pizzeria/coffee house.